ai4os/ai4-template/{{ cookiecutter.repo_name }}/README.md

     │   └── raw                <- The original, immutable data dump.
     │
     ├── docs                   <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── docker                 <- Directory for Dockerfile(s) for development
-    │
     ├── models                 <- Trained and serialized models, model predictions, or model summaries │